(Please click the “more” link to read the rest of this post)

 I really do not believe that singleness is a gift.

-However, I am 39 years old, never married, and it bothers me very much.
+However, I am in my late thirties, never married, and it bothers me very much.
 I always wanted to be married, and I would still like to be married, so I seriously doubt that I have the “gift of singleness.”

 I am so tired of hearing cliches and oft-worn phrases directed at singles such as “singleness is a gift.”